tjanczuk/edge/README.md

 npm install ws -g
 ```

-Then start the .NET application conatining the WebSocket server and establish a connection to it with `wscat`:
+Then start the .NET application containing the WebSocket server and establish a connection to it with `wscat`:

 ```
 C:\projects\websockets> wscat -c ws://localhost:8080/